rerun-io/pi0-lerobot/README.md

 # Pi0 and Lerobot with Rerun
-A repo to explore training robots with Pi0 and Lerobot
+A repo to explore training robots with Pi0 and Lerobot and human pose motion retargeting

 <p align="center">
   <a title="Website" href="https://rerun.io/" target="_blank" rel="noopener noreferrer" style="display: inline-block;">